nikita-skobov/monorepo-git-tools/README.md

 doc/
 ```

-Note that there are other folders in the local repo that do not get mapped to the Github repo because they were not defined in the `[include_as]` section. **`mgt` allows you to pick and choose what part of your git history you want to share publically**
+Note that there are other folders in the local repo that do not get mapped to the Github repo because they were not defined in the `[include_as]` section. **`mgt` allows you to pick and choose what part of your git history you want to share publicly**

 ## Jump to